BKrowchuk/Latex-App/deployment.md

 - Wait a few minutes after deployment (GitHub Pages can take time to update)
 - Check that the `gh-pages` branch contains your built files

+### Pull request not triggering deployment

+- Ensure the PR is targeting the `gh-pages` branch
+- Check that the workflow file is in the correct location (`.github/workflows/deploy.yml`)
+- Verify the workflow syntax is correct

 ## File Structure After Deployment

 The `gh-pages` branch will contain: